Cite this

 Maximal information transmission

 We have seen that the channel capacity \(C\) is determined by the optimal input distribution, and that encoders mapping one message at a time may not reach this capacity.
-A central result in information theory, the Noisy channel coding theorem, proves that it is possible to transmit information up to the channel capacity for any source/channel pair.
+A central result in information theory, the Noisy channel coding theorem, proves that it is possible to transmit information up to the channel capacity for any source whose entropy rate does not exceed the channel capacity.
 The key is encoding not one message at a time, but many messages at once.
 This changes both the distribution of source messages and the noise per channel input, making them more uniform and easier to match with an encoder.

 4.2 The noisy channel coding theorem

 Noisy channel coding is one of the central problems in information theory.
-The noisy channel coding theorem defined the limits of reliable transmission and storage of information using inherently noisy physical components.
+The noisy channel coding theorem defines the limits of reliable transmission and storage of information using inherently noisy physical components.

 The general setup is: There is a source of random messages, which could be human-chosen or the result of some natural random process.
 The goal is to transmit these messages to a receiver with minimal or no error, but to do so they must pass through a noisy channel.

-The noisy channel coding theorem shows that any source/channel pair is able to transmit information at a rate (i.e. information per channel use) up to the channel capacity and in doing so, enable a decoder to infer the true message with arbitrarily small probability of error.
-It also shows that above the channel capacity, achieving arbitrarily small probability of error is impossible without driving the rate to \(0\).
+The noisy channel coding theorem shows that reliable transmission is achievable at any rate (i.e. information per channel use) below the channel capacity, enabling a decoder to infer the true message with arbitrarily small probability of error.
+It also shows that at rates above the channel capacity, achieving arbitrarily small probability of error is impossible.
+Combined with source coding (Sec.
+2.4), this means that any source whose entropy rate does not exceed the channel capacity can be transmitted reliably.

-The analysis and proof of the noisy channel coding theorem break apart noisy channel coding into separate source coding and channel coding steps.
+The analysis and proof of the noisy channel coding theorem break the problem into separate source coding and channel coding steps.
 This yields five steps: (Figure 15): 1) A compressor takes in the random events, and removes any redundancy, making it a maximum entropy source.
 2) The compressed events pass into an encoder, which adds redundancy to try to prevent the loss of information when 3) passing through a noisy channel.
 4) The channel output is then fed into a decoder, which attempts to remove any errors introduced by the noisy channel and recover the original message.
-5) The compressed messages are decompressed back onto the original probability space.
+5) The compressed messages are decompressed back onto the original outcome space.

 Steps 2-4 correspond to the random variables: